danvega/danvega-dev/blog/2021/11/06/github-copilot-java-developers.md

 ## Conclusion

 As I said throughout the video I am not sure how this is going to work into my day-to-day workflow.
 Since the video was made I have been using it a little bit more and I can say that it's not replacing me, it's actually assisting me in writing code faster.

+## Update

+I have been using Github Copilot with IntelliJ Ultimate Edition for a while now and I'm very happy with the results.
+It really does a great job of predicting what you need to write next and I use it for Java, Spring, JavaScript and even Markdown.
+I find myself turning it off for presentations now because it's the only thing viewers want to talk about and it takes away from the demo.